joomlaboat/plg_youtubegallery/README.md

 # plg_youtubegallery

-A plugin to show Youtube Gallery in any article.
+A plugin to show YouTube Gallery in any article.

 Plugin to show a catalog of selected YouTube (not only) videos.
 All you need is to create a Video List and a Theme (or you may download free Theme).